 Hop in a horse-drawn carriage and explore Lost Canyon, the longest and deepest land canyon in Wisconsin.
 The mile-long tour carries visitors through gorges, narrow passages and formations that haven’t seen the sun in more than 50,000 years.
 Each carriage holds 15 guests, and tours last 30 minutes.
 For added fun, spend time at the nearby beach, or grill out and have a picnic lunch with the family.
 These amenities are free to all Lost Canyon guests.

 Meet Dells Army Ducks

 One of the most popular Wisconsin Dells attractions for more than 70 years, Dells Army Ducks hosts tours on an original World War II-style boat.
-The guided ride explores the Lower Dells and Lake Delton, where guests will see sandstone rock formations dating as much as 14,000 years.
-Families will also enjoy gorges, cliffs, caves, rocky islands, and more on this land-and-water adventure.
+The guided ride explores Lower Dells and Lake Delton where guests see sandstone rock formations dating as much as 14,000 years.
+Families also enjoy gorges, cliffs, caves, and rocky islands on this land-and-water adventure.
 Dells Army Ducks also offers ziplining tours, private parties and Wild Thing, an exciting jet boat ride.

 Have Dinner and Watch a Sunset

-Make reservations and enjoy Wisconsin Dells, great food, drinks and time with loved ones on a sunset cruise with Dells Boat Tours.
+Make reservations and enjoy Wisconsin Dells, food, drinks and time with loved ones on a sunset cruise with Dells Boat Tours.
 The cruise operates from May through September and treats guests to scenic beauty of the Witches Gulch.
 Reservations are required, so check the site for available dates.
-In addition to the sunset cruise, families can also book guided boat tours of the Upper and Lower Dells, as well as learn about the area’s rich history.
+In addition to sunset cruises, families can book guided boat tours of the Upper and Lower Dells, as well as learn about the area’s rich history.

 Get the Local Treatment